Logistic Regression

 "integer" "character" "character" "integer"

-region had_surgery_past_yr ethnicity imd
+had_surgery_past_yr ethnicity imd organism

-"character" "integer" "character" "integer"
+"integer" "character" "integer" "character"

-organism coamox cipro gentam
+coamox cipro gentam trst_cd

-"character" "integer" "integer" "integer"
+"integer" "integer" "integer" "character"

 We can see that dates are currently stored as the char data type.
 We also do not know the age of the participant when the sample was taken.